 Say, for example, that you anticipated spending $60,000 per year and you have $25,000 coming from Social Security.
 In this particular situation, you would need your nest egg to produce $35,000.
 Once you know your income needs, multiply that number by 25 if you plan to follow the traditional 4% rule (a common way of setting a safe withdrawal rate).
 The 4% rule says odds are you will not run out of money during retirement if you only take 4% out of your account in your first year and adjust withdrawals annually based on the rate of inflation.

-If you adopt this approach and your nest egg must provide you with $35,000, you would need $875k saved.
-If you had that amount, you’d be ready to retire — otherwise, you wouldn’t be ready no matter your age.
+If you adopt this approach and your nest egg must provide you with $35,000, you would need $875,000 saved.
+If you had that amount, you would be ready to retire.
+Otherwise, you wouldn’t be ready no matter your age.

-Now, if you don’t know your retirement budget, you could still use this approach by assuming you’ll need to replace around 70% to 90% of pre-retirement income.
-So if you were making $50,000 and wanted to err on the side of caution and replace 90% of it, you’d need your nest egg to provide $45,000 so multiplying that number by 25 reveals you’d need $1.125 million.
+Now, if you don’t know your retirement budget, you could still use this approach by assuming you will need to replace around 70% to 90% of pre-retirement income.
+So if you were making $50,000 and wanted to err on the side of caution and replace 90% of it, you would need your nest egg to provide $45,000, so multiplying that number by 25 reveals you would need $1.125 million.

 Another option available to you is to multiply your final income by 10 and make sure your nest egg hits that number.
-Say, for example, that you anticipated retiring when you were earning $100K.
+Say, for example, that you anticipated retiring when you were earning $100,000.
 This would mean that your nest egg needs to be around $1 million so you could produce enough income to live on.
-Once you had $1 million, then you’d have reached your number.
+Once you had $1 million, then you would have reached your number.

 How should you determine your financial number?

 Each of these different calculation methods can help you arrive at the financial number you need to retire.
-There’s no one method that’s best, as it depends on where you are in your life and how good you are at anticipating your future spending needs.
+There is no one method that is best, as it depends on where you are in your life and how good you are at anticipating your future spending needs.

 The Middle Ground: Flexible Guardrails

 To balance Ramsey’s optimistic projections with the strict boundaries of traditional rules, many modern financial planners utilize a dynamic guardrails strategy.
 Instead of taking a fixed percentage every single year regardless of market performance, a flexible approach dictates scaling back distributions during bear markets and increasing them during bull markets.
-According to recent portfolio studies, adapting to a rules-based framework allows retirees to safely elevate their starting distribution rate toward 5.5% while mitigating the danger of running out of money.
+Research from Morningstar published in December 2025 found that guardrails-based withdrawal strategies allowed retirees to start with rates as high as 5.2% to 5.7%, compared to the 3.9% safe baseline for fixed strategies in 2026, while still maintaining a 90% probability of not running out of money over 30 years.

-Still, the bottom line is that Ramsey is right.
-No matter how old you are, if you can’t hit your target number and generate enough income to support yourself, retiring is likely a bad idea.
-Instead, it’s best to keep working and saving for a little longer to build up the nest egg necessary to have the security you deserve.
+Still, the bottom line is that Ramsey is right about one thing: retirement readiness is a financial milestone, not an age.
+If you cannot hit your target number and generate enough income to support yourself, retiring is likely a bad idea.
+Instead, keep working and saving a little longer to build up the nest egg necessary to have the security you deserve.